cianmarbo/8080/README.md

 # 8080
- An Intel 8080 disassmbler and emulator
+ An Intel 8080 disassembler and emulator